 Add To Favorites

-Instead of weaving over and under, draw it with Crayola® Color Switchers™ Markers!
+Instead of weaving over and under, draw it with Crayola® Washable Markers!
 Bold and colorful textile patterns from Ghana look almost real with this amazing marker technology.

-Kente cloth, traditionally made by the people of Ghana, is very beautiful and meaningful.
+To accompany presentations, students in each group will create an original Kente cloth.
+The Kente cloth, traditionally made by the people of Ghana, is both beautiful and meaningful.
 It is made by weaving long strips that contain symbolic patterns.
 There is a pattern to illustrate joy, a pattern for royalty, a pattern for newborn babies—nearly every important event in a person’s life can be expressed in Kente cloth patterns.
 When several strips of fabric are woven, they are cut into even lengths, and then stitched together to create wide sheets of cloth.
 The fabric is used to create flowing garments.

-To create your own replica Kente cloth drawings, begin by using Crayola Scissors to cut several long, narrow strips of paper.
+To create their own replica Kente cloth drawings, students begin by using Crayola Scissors to cut several long, narrow strips of paper.

-Use Crayola Color Switchers Markers to color each strip a different color.
-Flip the Marker and apply the special color switcher to add repeated patterns to your strips.
-Vary the colors and patterns you use on each strip.
-You could duplicate authentic patterns or create your own symbols.
+Use Crayola Washable Markers to color each strip a different color.
+Students select a different color marker and create repeated patterns to their strips.
+Encourage children to vary the colors and patterns used on each strip.
+Duplicate authentic patterns or create personal symbols.

 Cut the long strips into several shorter sections.
 Tape them together on the back.
-Use a Color Switchers Marker to create "stitches" that visually connect the strips to each other on the front of your drawing.
+Use a third color of Washable Markers to create "stitches" that visually connect the strips to each other on the front of the drawings.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.